DexRay: A Simple, yet Effective Deep Learning Approach to Android Malware Detection based on Image Representation of Bytecode: Discussion

 Explainable AI is an increasingly important concern in the research community.
-In deep learning based malware detection, the lack of explainability may hamper adoption due to the lack of information to enable analysts to validate detectors' performance.
+In deep learning based malware detection, the lack of explainability may hamper adoption due to the lack of information that would enable analysts to validate detectors' performance.
 Specifically, with \approachname, we wonder: how even a straightforward approach can detect malware with such effectiveness?
 Are malicious behaviours that easy to distinguish?
 What do image-based malware detectors actually learn?
 The results of our work call for further investigation of the explainability of such approaches.
-Since neural networks are black-box models, explanation methods have been proposed to interpret their predictions (e.g., LIME~\cite{lime}, LEMNA~\cite{lemna}).
-Leveraging these explanation methods for image-based malware detection can serve to interpret their prediction, and further advance this research direction.
+In our study, we have shown that \approachname relies specifically on the first half of the images to detect malware.
+Indeed, the bytecode at the beginning of the DEX file is highly sufficient and necessary for malware detection.
+However, our method could not localise specific pieces of malicious code due to the large size of the DEX files.
+The resizing of the images has also made it difficult since a small location in the vector images can represent a large sequence of bytecode in the DEX files.
+Nevertheless, our experiments have shown which parts of the images are relevant for \approachname predictions.

-Following up on the classical case of the wolf and husky detector that turned out to be a snow detector~\cite{lime}, we have concerns as to whether image-based malware detectors learn patterns that humans can interpret as signs of maliciousness.
+Following up on the classical case of the wolf and husky detector that turned out to be a snow detector~\citep{lime}, we have concerns as to whether image-based malware detectors learn patterns that humans can interpret as signs of maliciousness.
 A more general question that is raised is whether such approaches can eventually help to identify the relevant code that implements the malicious behaviour in an app.
-Malware location is indeed important as it is essential for characterising variants and assessing the severity of maliciousness.
+Fine-grained malware localisation and interpretation is indeed important as it is essential for characterising variants and assessing the severity of maliciousness.